About Me

 AMPED: Advantaged Markov Proxy Evolution Dynamics

-A a novel deep RL algorithm that generalizes MuZero to n-th order Markov chains and combines the PPO objective with the MuZero objective for better generalization.
+A novel deep RL algorithm that generalizes MuZero to n-th order Markov chains and combines the PPO objective with the MuZero objective for better generalization.

 Scientific Truths Are Not Self Evident: Science, Perception, and Identity in America